Funding Restrictions and Separation of Powers

-Congress’s “power of the purse” — its authority to deny access to public funds — is one of its most essential constitutional authorities.
+Congress’s “power of the purse”—its authority to deny access to public funds—is one of its most essential constitutional authorities.
 A crucial check on executive over-reaching, it may provide authority to stop a President in his tracks.
 Yet Congress and the executive branch have developed widely divergent views on the scope of this authority.
 During the Obama Administration, sharp conflicts over this issue arose in areas of acute policy conflict, including climate change, prisoner transfers, proposed closure of detention facilities at the Guantanamo Naval Base, and federal marijuana enforcement.
-Many planned initiatives of the Trump Administration — from immigration enforcement to renegotiation of trade deals to relocation of U.S. forces overseas or military operations against Islamic terrorists or other foreign adversaries — could present analogous questions.
-Despite the issue’s contemporary salience, however, existing scholarship provides no satisfactory account of Congress’s power to control the other two branches through appropriations constraints.
+Many planned initiatives of the Trump Administration—from immigration enforcement to renegotiation of trade deals to relocation of U.S. forces overseas or military operations against Islamic terrorists or other foreign adversaries—could present analogous questions.
+Despite the issue’s contemporary salience, however, existing scholarship provides no satisfactory understanding of Congress’s power to control the other two branches through appropriations constraints.

 Hard cases arise in two areas: selective support of resource-independent powers and funding constraints on conduct of diplomacy.
 In these areas, an anti-manipulation principle, modeled loosely on analogous federalism cases, provides the appropriate framework for balancing congressional and executive authority: conditions should be invalid only in narrow circumstances when the condition would unduly manipulate judgments that are properly the President’s alone.